developer-krushna/Jadx-Api21/README.md

 • Removed stream APIs

-• Many more you cam check
+• Many more you can check